jacquietran/benita-phd-study3/03-inflight_sleep.md

 > When examining sleep obtained during the international travel period, athlete 10 recorded the highest sleep duration per night (mean = 10.19 h), while athlete 01 recorded the lowest sleep duration per night (mean = 4.99 h).

+**Note:** The in-flight period covers two days, so individual means and standard deviations should be interpreted in this context.
+Wide standard deviations are not a cause for concern, but rather a reflection of these statistics being summaries of only 2 observations per person.

 <img src="03-inflight_sleep_files/figure-html/patch_plots_indiv_summary-1.png" width="1152" />